zextras/tech-doc/README.md

   examples and scenarios, that we will review and include if they are significant.

+Moreover, any new file MUST report licensing information.

 ### Pull Requests

 Each PR must address one issue at a time and should contain changes to